bitgenics/linc-cli/README.md

 ### Deploying your site

 In order to actually use your site, you'll need to deploy it.
 Deploying is as easy as running `linc deploy`.
 This will create a zip-file of your `dist` directory, and upload it to our servers.
 Depending on your internet connection, this may take a few moments.
 Once the upload has finished, you will be notified, and your deployment's main information will be shown.
-Deployments are unique identified using a so-called deployment key, which is based on your actual website code, the site name, and the settings that you choose to use with your site.
+Deployments are uniquely identified using a so-called deployment key, which is based on your actual website code, the site name, and the settings that you choose to use with your site.
 A deployment URL is shown, which you can use to access the site after deployment.
 It may take a few moments for your latest deployment to become available.